ddev/ddev/docs/users/cli-usage.md

 If necessary, run build steps that you may require, like `composer install` in the correct directory.

 **Composer Setup Example**

+*Do not use this technique with Windows, as composer on an NTFS filesystem can result in major problems with NTFS symlinks that can't be read in the Linux web container.
+Instead, use the [community-provided hints on Stack Overflow](https://stackoverflow.com/questions/49660082/how-can-i-run-composer-with-ddev)*

 ```
 composer create-project typo3/cms-base-distribution my-typo3-site ^8